-- 1. The Deputy Comptroller for Pension Investment and Cash Management shall establish and maintain an internal control structure designed to ensure that LGAC's investment assets are protected from loss, theft or misuse.
+- 1. Current Portfolio by type of security (As Requested); - 2.
+Income Projection Report (Weekly) Interest received by type of security; - 3.
+Earned Income Summary (As Requested) Shows interest received and interest earned by security as well as the investment yield for a given period of time; - 4.
+Broker Report (As Requested) Breakdown of all trades by Authorized Investment Bankers and Brokers; and - 5.
+General Journal (As Requested) Listing in chronological order of all trades by settlement date along with a summary of purchases, sales and maturities by type of security. - E. Internal Controls - 1.
+The Deputy Comptroller for Pension Investment and Cash Management shall establish and maintain an internal control structure designed to ensure that LGAC's investment assets are protected from loss, theft or misuse.
 The internal controls shall include procedures to address: - (i) Control of collusion; - (ii) Separation of transaction authority from accounting and recordkeeping; - (iii) Custodial safekeeping; - (iv) Avoidance of physical delivery securities; - (v) Clear delegation of authority to subordinate staff members; - (vi) Confirmation of transactions for investments and wire transfers; and - (vii) Wire transfer agreements. - 2.
 All investments will be registered in LGAC's name if in book entry form or delivered to LGAC's Corporate Trustee. - 3.
 Whenever possible, investments will be made in book-entry form to avoid physical delivery of securities. - 4.
-Those members of the Comptroller's staff authorized to invest monies of the Common Retirement Fund and State funds (the "Investment Officers") are also authorized to execute trades or direct the Trustee to execute trades on behalf of the Corporation. - 5.
-On a daily basis, the sheets listing all offerings/bids received by the Investment Officers are reviewed and approved by either the Deputy Comptroller for Pension Investment and Cash Management or the Director of Fixed Income Investments. - 6.
-After the winning offering/bid is electronically confirmed with the Authorized Investment Banker or Broker, an Investment Purchase and/or Sales Record is prepared by an Investment Officer.
+Those members of the Comptroller's staff authorized to invest monies of the Common Retirement Fund and State funds (the "Investment Officers") are also authorized to execute trades or direct the Trustee to execute trades on behalf of the Corporation.

+- 5. On a daily basis, the sheets listing all offerings/bids received by the Investment Officers are reviewed and approved by either the Deputy Comptroller for Pension Investment and Cash Management or the Director of Fixed Income Investments. - 6.
+After the winning offering/bid is electronically confirmed with the Authorized Investment Banker or Broker, an Investment Record is prepared by an Investment Officer.
 These Records will also be reviewed and initialed by either the Deputy Comptroller for Pension Investment and Cash Management or the Director of Fixed Income Investments by the close of the business day. - 7.
-All transactions are reported by the CMU to the Trustee, where the Fund's investments settle.
-The Trustee will not fund the investments unless the delivered securities conform to CMU's instructions. - 8.
+All transactions are reported by the BDM to the Trustee, where the Corporation's investments settle.
+The Trustee will not fund the investments unless the delivered securities conform to BDM's instructions. - 8.
 All transactions are reviewed by the Division's Compliance Officer. - 9.
 An annual inventory of all securities is conducted by an independent accounting firm.
 Other more specialized audits are performed throughout the year by internal auditors and independent auditors. - 10.
 In accordance with Section 2925(3)(c) of the Public Authorities Law, all investments of LGAC funds must be made pursuant to a written contract except as provided below.
 Such written contract shall cover the matters set forth in items (1) through (4) of section 201.3 (c)(3)(iii)(F) of the Comptroller's regulations as promulgated on March 29, 2006.
 However, written contracts are not practical, nor is it a regular business practice to enter such contracts for permitted investments other than PSSs, and this requirement is hereby waived for permitted investments other than PSSs.